frankstepanski/fullstack-coding-bootcamp/frontend/7-Next/README.md

 ### How React does Client side Rendering

 Content is rendered in the browser by the client fetching a bundle JS file from the server.
-This allows for dynamic content to interact fairy quickly with the user without having to send a request to the server for each interaction.
+This allows for dynamic content to interact fairly quickly with the user without having to send a request to the server for each interaction.

 But this can be slow for the initial page load because the client has to wait for the bundle to be